geekbass/prom-check/README.md

 - Docker
 - Helm

-Check Docker repo for [latest tag](https://hub.docker.com/repository/docker/wbassler/prom-check).
+Check Quay repo for [latest tag](https://quay.io/repository/geekbass/prom-check).

 ### Usage
 Please see examples below but as mentioned this can be run as standalone python, in Docker or deployed to Kubernetes.